 Mehrsa Baradaran is author of The Color of Money: Black Banks and the Racial Wealth Gap and How the Other Half Banks.
 She is the J. Alton Hosch Professor of Law at the University of Georgia School of Law where she teaches Banking Law and Contracts Law.

 Hannah Barnaby, author of Garcia & Colette Go Exploring, was the first children’s writer-in-residence at the Boston Public Library.
 A former editor and independent bookseller, she was a Morris Award finalist for her debut novel, Wonder Show.
 She lives and teaches in Charlottesville, Va.

 Diana Butler Bass, PhD, author of Grateful: The Transformative Power of Giving Thanks, writes books on spirituality, religion, and culture.
-She has appeared on CNN, MSNBC, PBS, and CBS, and heard on NPR, CBC and Sirius XM.
+She has appeared on CNN, MSNBC, PBS, and CBS, and been heard on NPR, CBC and Sirius XM.
 She lives in Alexandria, Va.

-Susan Bauer-Wu, is president of the Mind & Life Institute based in Charlottesville, and previously faculty at UVa in Nursing and Religious Studies, and the author of Leaves Falling Gently: Living Fully with Serious & Life-Limiting Illness through Mindfulness, Compassion and Connectedness.
+Susan Bauer-Wu, is president of the Mind & Life Institute based in Charlottesville, previously faculty at UVa in Nursing and Religious Studies, and the author of Leaves Falling Gently: Living Fully with Serious & Life-Limiting Illness through Mindfulness, Compassion and Connectedness.

 Stefan Bechtel, co-author of Through a Glass, Darkly, has co-authored more than ten books, including Mr. Hornaday’s War and Redemption Alley.
-His work has appeared in Esquire, The Washington Post, and other publications.
+His work has appeared in Esquire, the Washington Post, and other publications.

 Faith Andrews Bedford, author of Barefoot Summers, was a columnist at Country Living magazine for 13 years.
 She teaches memoir writing at OLLI – the Osher Institute for Life Long Learning and has written three books on American Impressionism.